-One of the most common job interview questions explores what is your reason for leaving your job.
-This can be a tough question to answer.
+One of the most common job interview questions explores what is your reason

-You are going to be asked this question by the interviewer and having a well prepared answer will ensure you come across as confident and comfortable.
+interviewer and having a well prepared answer will ensure you come across as

 Use the sample interview answers to help you prepare a response that you are happy with.
 Be ready to handle this tricky interview question in a professional and credible manner.